buk7456/FreeTX/doc/mixer.md

 Note:
 - The convention used in these examples is -ve for left/downward going control surfaces, +ve for right/upward going control surfaces.
 For example if the Ail stick is moved right, the left aileron moves down and the right aileron moves up.
 Hence we use a negative weight for the left aileron and a positive weight for the right aileron.
 - If a servo is moving in wrong direction, reversing the direction in Outputs screen solves this.
-- The Mixer is all about about control logic.
+- The Mixer is all about control logic.
 Any mechanical differences should be handled in the Outputs screen and not inside the Mixer.

 [1.
 Basic 4 channel](#section_id_basic_4_channel)
 [2.
 Elevon](#section_id_elevon)